 Attorney Scott Miller – Protecting Wage Earners in California

 Scott Miller, attorney and founder of the Law Offices of Scott A Miller, wages a daily fight for the rights of the “little guy” when they are being treated unfairly by their employer.
 Miller, a member of the California State Bar, represents clients throughout the state of California when it comes to any type of unfair treatment in the workplace.
 With unfair employer tactics being perpetrated and violations of the California Labor Board and the Federal Wage and Hour Regulations being evidenced, many workers are being short-changed from compensation to which they are entitled.
 That’s where Miller comes into the picture.
-A self-described, “little guy friendly” attorney, he has established himself as one of the leading experts in the country related to employee-employer disputes.
+A self-described, “little guy friendly” attorney.

 With an undergraduate degree from the University of California-Irvine and a law degree from the University of West Los Angeles, Miller has been practicing law since 2004.
 He has a genuine concern for people that are taken advantage of in the work place.
 According to Miller, “Most of our clients don’t always fully understand what is wrong.
 They just know something is not right about how they are being compensated for their work.
 Through a very thorough intake process, we are able to determine the problem and guide them through a long term resolution.”
 Miller continues, “It is not enough to just recover money that was not paid to an employee, employers must change their practices and abide by the law when it comes to fair wages and proper treatment of their employees.”
 The majority of Millers cases are done on a “no recovery – no fee” basis.